Skip to Content

 But you can actually get rid of the bitterness and make a Sri Lankan vegan/vegetarian dish that complements your rice and curry bowl by providing a perfect balance of crunch.

-It’s one of the most bitter vegetables and unless you know how to prepare the bitter gourd by removing the bitterness of the vegetable, you will no be able to take a single bite(even a micro bite, no amount of milk or sweet is going to get that taste off your tongue!).
+It’s one of the most bitter vegetables and unless you know how to prepare the bitter gourd by removing the bitterness of the vegetable, you will not be able to take a single bite(even a micro bite, no amount of milk or sweet is going to get that taste off your tongue!).

 But despite having a god-awful bitter taste(I kid you not), this vegetable is packed with several key nutrients and is a superfood you have to add to your meals.